 6. BombSquad VR

 Cool features: Throw various types of bombs at enemies, snare them in your traps and try not to blow yourself at the same time, hear the ridiculous voices of characters.
 It’s very challenging.
+Availability on various headsets – so if you search for Samsung Gear VR apps or VR games for iPhone – this is it.

 User tip: BombSquad VR requires an external controller to play.
 You can use the app on another device, but you need a hardware game-pad.
 Moreover, app is quite demanding on hardware – make sure your device runs the regular version of BombSquad before trying BombSquad VR.